PerryLong/Project_Gospel_Network/README.md

 **Field:** Information Security / Cryptography / Data Integrity

 ## Project Overview
 The goal of **MissionGuard** is to ensure the **authenticity** and **integrity** of bible scripture in environments where digital communication may be monitored or tamperered.
-By using Public Key Infrastructure (PKI),I ensure that the recipient can verify that the message came from a trusted source and has not been altered by a third party.
+By using Public Key Infrastructure (PKI), I ensure that the recipient can verify that the message came from a trusted source and has not been altered by a third party.

 ## ️ Technical Stack
 - **OS:** macOS (Apple M3)